mstocco/mariostoc.co/content/traininglog/20220424-ironman2022-18weeksout.md

 ---

-On the bike, I felt like I swam hard and I could feel the tightness in my lumbar coming on.
+On the bike, I felt the harder effort of the swim hard.
+I could feel the tightness in my lumbar coming on too.
 I didn't ride the full hour.
 It is still pretty cool in the mornings.
 I had 80g of lemonade/maltodextrin mix in a 750ml bottle but maybe consumed a third before getting back home.

 <!---->
 ## THURSDAY APR 28 ⛅️